kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 Kestra queues based on database simulate queues doing long polling.
 It queries a `queues` table to detect new messages.
 Change these parameters to reduce the latency (but increase load on the database).

+- `kestra.jdbc.queues.poll-size`: is the maximum number of queues items fetch for each poll
 - `kestra.jdbc.queues.min-poll-interval`: is the minimum duration between 2 polls
 - `kestra.jdbc.queues.max-poll-interval`: is the maximum duration between 2 polls
 - `kestra.jdbc.queues.poll-switch-interval`: is the duration when no message are received switching from min polling to max polling (ex: one message received, the `min-poll-interval` is used, if no new message arrived with `poll-switch-interval`, we switch to `max-poll-interval`).